-Suzy Bielak, ’98, was a Jerome Fellow 2012/13.
+Suzy Bielak, ’98, is the Curator of Public Practice and Wilson Associate Director of Engagement at the Block Museum at Northwestern University.
+She previously served as the Associate Director of Public and Interpretive Programs at the Walker Art Center.
+She was a Jerome Fellow 2012/13.
 She had a solo exhibit at Bethel College, 2009.
 She received her MFA at the University of California in San Diego, 2009.
 Her work was part of the College Art Association MFA exhibition in Los Angeles in 2009 and she had a solo exhibition, “Quake/Temblor,” at the Marcuse Gallery of UCSD, La Jolla.
 Bielak had video work in “The Simulated,” at the Lui Velazquez space in Tijuana, Mexico.
 In 2009 she opened a solo exhibition at The Front in San Ysidro, California, and the 2-person exhibition, “Waiting,” in Minneapolis at Gallery Co. in 2006.
 She had prints in the Jerome Emerging Printmakers Exhibit at Highpoint Center for Printmaking, Minneapolis and work in New American Painting in 2004.
 Bielak was selected for the Minnesota Biennial: 2D II at the Minnesota Museum of American Art, St. Paul, MN, 2005.
 To see more of Suzy Bielak’s work, visit susannahbielak.com/.

 Nicholas Herman, ’98, received an MFA in sculpture from Yale School of Art in 2004.
 At LA><ART in Los Angeles he had a solo show, “FATLAND,” in 2011and a 2009 group exhibit called “The Fuzzy Set.”
 Herman was a 2011 artist-in-residence at The Chinati Foundation in Marfa, Texas.
 In 2007 he showed sculptures at the Peter Blum Gallery, NYC, in the “Stubborn Materials” exhibition.
 His work was displayed at the Sculpture Center in Long Island City in 2005 and in 2006, he received an Emerging Artist Fellowship at Socrates Sculpture Park in NY.
 He worked for the School of Visual Art and Cooper Union, both in NYC.

 Nicole Houff, ’98, is a professional photographer.
+Her solo exhibit, She’s Fantastic and Made of Plastic, ran March 22-April 22, 2018 at the Hopkins Center for the Arts, Hopkins, MN.
 She was selected as the 2017 Minneapolis Uptown Art Fair Commemorative Artist.
 The Uptown Art Fair, along with City Pages, presented the “All Dolled Up Diorama Photo Contest” created in honor of Houff’s work in 2017.
 Examples of her work can be found in Twin Cities Luxury and Fashion Magazine.
 She was interviewed in 2016 for her exhibition at the Gamut Gallery by the City Pages.
 She won Best of Show in Photography at the 2014 Uptown Art Fair in Minneapolis.
 Her work was accepted to the “Woman as Photographer” juried international exhibit at the Minneapolis Photo Center in 2011.
 In 2010, she had work in “Vital Culture” an exhibit of art and design at Gallery 13 in Minneapolis.
 Houff enrolled in the Photography and Digital Image program at Minneapolis Community and Technical College in 2008.
 She had prints in “Graphic Images: New Works by 7 Local Printmakers” at the Stevens Square Center for the Arts, Minneapolis in 2005.

-Corwin Butterworth, ’97, designs and builds custom furniture in Pawtucket, RI.
+Corwin Butterworth, ’97, studied woodworking at the Center for Furniture Craftsmanship in Rockport, Maine.
+He designs and builds custom furniture in a converted textile mill in Peace Dale, RI.

 Kristy Davis, ’97, received her MA from NYU in Visual Culture.
 She received a second masters in library science specializing in Art Librarianship and special collections in 2004.
 She is an Assistant Archive Cataloguer at the Mander and Mitchenson Theatre Collection, in London, England.

-Doug Degaetano, ’97, completed sculpture residencies at Arrowmont School of Arts & Crafts in Gatlinburg, TN and at the Franconia Sculpture Park in Franconia, MN.
+Doug DeGaetano, ’97, is the Project Manager at Antiquity Stone, Morrisville, PA.
+He was previously with Johnson Atelier Technical Institute of Sculpture, NJ.
+He completed sculpture residencies at Arrowmont School of Arts & Crafts in Gatlinburg, TN and at the Franconia Sculpture Park in Franconia, MN.
 His work, “Argonaut” is at the Skokie Sculpture Park, Chicago.
 He was an apprentice at the Atelier, a laser-scanning sculptural milling facility in Mercerville, N.J.
 In 2003 Degaetano exhibited sculpture at the EXTENSION GALLERY exhibition, “Something New/Something Old,” in Mercerville, NJ.

 Lucretia Keeler, ’97, is the Photography and Media Arts teacher at Washington Technology Magnet Secondary School in St. Paul MN.
 She previously taught high school art at the Math & Science Academy in Woodbury MN.
 She completed the graduate Art Education program at Edgewater College in Madison, WI.